WayScience/phenotypic_profiling/README.md

-# Phenotypic Profiling Model
+# Phenotypic Profiling

+Scientists can now routinely extract high-content, high-dimensional cell morphology representations from microscopy images.
+However, these cell morphology features currently represent a "hidden code" that must be further interpreted in order to understand and assign biological meaning.

+Here, we hypothesize that nuclear morphology can provide a window into single cell phenotype that can be broadly applied across cell types, treatments, and experimental designs (staining, microscopy acquisition parameters, etc.).
+We test this hypothesis by training machine learning models to predict specific phenotypes from easily-accessible and reproducible single-cell morphology representations.

-We use publicly-available data from the MitoCheck consortium, which includes 2,916 single-cells labeled with one of 15 different phenotypes, to train a multiclass logistic regression model to predict phenotype.
+Specifically, we use publicly-available data from the MitoCheck consortium, which includes 2,916 single-cells labeled with one of 15 different phenotypes, to train a multiclass logistic regression model to predict phenotype.
+We extracted CellProfiler and DeepProfiler features from all MitoCheck nuclei.
+See https://github.com/WayScience/mitocheck_data for details on how we accessed and processed these data.

+We focused on assessing the generalizability of this approach to predict phenotype in new datasets not seen during model training.
+We tested generalizability performance in two scenarios: (1) Leave one image out analysis and (2) Predicting single-cell phenotype in the JUMP-CP Pilot data.

 Figure 1 describes the dataset and our approach for training and evaluating our model.

 ![main_figure_1](./7.figures/figures/main_figure_1_class_count_and_workflow.png)

 > Figure 1.
 Dataset and analysis approach.
 (A) Single-cell counts per labeled phenotype stratified by phenotype category.
 The labeled MitoCheck dataset included a total of 2,916 single nuclei.
 The original dataset contained labels for 16 classes, but we have removed “folded” because of low counts.
-Counts are not evenly distributed between the classes.
 (B) Our analysis pipeline incorporated image analysis, image-based profiling, and machine learning.
+We also assess model generalizability through a leave-one-image-out analysis and applying our models to the Joint Undertaking in Morphological Profiling Cell Painting (JUMP-CP) pilot dataset.

 ## Environment Setup